cdvindhya/cdvindhya/README.md

 ### Hi there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-I'm Vindhya and I'm currently studying Computer Science at Purdue University.
-I'm from Hyderabad (India) and am currently based in West Lafayette, Indiana.
-You can find me on [LinkedIn][1].
+I'm Vindhya.
+I'm currently studying Computer Science at Purdue University.
+Read on to see what I've been up to and feel free to connect with me on [LinkedIn][1].

 - 🔭 I’m currently working on a 3D-Model Rendering Web App for Winter Hacklympics 2020
 - 🌱 I’m currently learning AWS